 You could call it “Social Media Traffic by Active Users.”
 Click on the chart area and change the width so that you can actually read the axis labels.
 Now, you can see which social media network gives your web property the most traffic.

-Social media traffic bar chart in Data Studio.
+Social media traffic bar chart in Looker Studio.

-Stacked Area Chart for Social Media Traffic Data in Data Studio
+Stacked Area Chart for Social Media Traffic Data in Looker Studio

 Another chart you can use is the “stacked area chart”.
 Again, if you want to create it from scratch, you can choose it from the “Add a chart” drop-down menu.